Here we will share with you things I’ve thought about while at work, that I think will make work easier and help talent really find its groove.

-Great hospitality he says, is in many ways, “the difference between just having sex or making love.
+Great hospitality he says, is, in many ways “the difference between just having sex or making love.
 And that is what we should aim for”.
 You want your customers to walk away from an interaction glowing and raving about it.
 Thrilled.
 Happy.
-You’ve changed their lives for the better even if its an ephemeral experience that they paid for.
+You’ve changed their lives for the better even if its an ephemeral experience.

 Is it hard to do?
 Not necessarily.
 Like other fun activities, it takes practice and a certain framework that can bring out the best in everyone.

 So what are things that we can do that will bring out the best of an interaction? can this be applied universally to service interactions?
 We certainly think so.
 However much we’ve tried we have not really seen a concise and easy to use guide that can lead us to that promised land of smiles and glowing reviews.

 Here are a list of what we consider great leads for, and indicators of a quality service interaction: